3d Printing in The Future Trends and Innovations to Watch

 3. Metal 3D Printing

-Using new methods and materials, it is now possible to use metal 3D printing to produce intricate, high-quality metal parts.
+With the advent of new methods and materials, metal 3D printing can now produce intricate, high-quality metal parts.

 4. Manufacturing Sector